What Is Bulgur?

 - Turn heat to high, and add stock, stirring, and bring to a boil

-- Turn heat to low, cover and let cook for 10 minutes.
+- Reduce heat to low, cover and simmer for 10 minutes.

 - Turn off heat and allow to sit for 15 minutes